About Us

 Vision

-That local communities will be the driving force behind global conservation.
+A world where local communities are the driving force behind global conservation.

 Mission

-Abundant Village partners with local communities to co-create solutions that protect the natural world.
+Abundant Village partners with local communities to co-create scalable, locally led solutions that protect and restore the natural world.

 Values